 Dirty aluminum sets you off on the wrong foot before you ever strike an arc.
 Take these cleaning/prep steps for the optimal welding of aluminum.

 A welding solutions specialist with a local welding supply, when recently asked what the most important factor was for a successful aluminum weld, replied “clean, clean, clean, clean… and clean.”
-Welding aluminum poses its own unique set of challenges – trying to weld with dirty base and filler metals adds unnecessary difficulty and can lead to poor weld quality.
-You also have to deal with the natural oxidation that takes place with aluminum.
-Suitable preparation prior to welding is important — especially when fabrications are required to meet the weld quality requirements of industry codes, such as AWS D1.2 that governs the structural welding of aluminum.
+Welding aluminum poses its own unique set of challenges.
+Trying to weld with dirty base and filler metals adds unnecessary difficulty and can lead to poor weld quality.
+Removing the natural oxidation layer that occurs with aluminum is also an important step during pre-weld cleaning.
+Suitable preparation prior to welding is important — especially when fabrications are necessary to meet the weld quality requirements of industry codes, such as AWS D1.2 that governs the structural welding of aluminum.

 Aluminum presents immediate challenges versus steel.
 Aluminum has a greater potential to develop problems such as lack of fusion due to the tough oxide layer, lack of penetration due to high thermal conductivity, and porosity due to the high solubility of hydrogen in molten aluminum.
 As such, all moisture and hydrocarbons must be eliminated, and the thickness of the oxide film must be controlled and prevented from hydrating due to the presence of excessive moisture.

 Oxides on aluminum TIG filler metal can be introduced directly into the weld puddle and lead to porosity.
-Oxides on MIG filler metals can lead to a number of problems, including an erratic arc, added resistance, sooting and poor feeding.
-And thicker oxide layers on aluminum base metals must either be removed mechanically or face the risk of contaminating the weld.
-Here are a few things you can do in storage to prevent this from happening:
+Oxides on MIG filler metals also cause problems, including an erratic arc, added resistance, sooting and poor feeding.
+And thicker oxide layers on aluminum base metals must be removed mechanically or face the risk of contaminating the weld.
+But, there are a few things you can do in storage to prevent this from happening:

 - Store all welding filler metals and base metals in a dry location with minimum temperature fluctuation (to minimize condensation).
 Welding filler metals should be stored in a dry and heated room or cabinet.